s1507/hello-world2/README.md

 # hello-world2
-Try to learn how to use git
+Trying to learn how to use git this is test testing testing testing as we test